NkemRay/Telco-Data-Analysis/README.md

-# Telecommunication  customer Churn and Retention Analysis
+# Telecommunication  customers Churn and Retention Analysis

 ## Introduction / Data sourcing
 In this data analysis project, we will explore a telecommunications dataset from Kaggle to understand customer churn.
 Our goal is to determine the number of customers who have left, identify possible reasons for their departure, and make recommendations to reduce churn.

 ## Problem statement
  Analyze customer churn data and predict which customers are likely to leave.
-Use the Telco Customer Churn dataset from Kaggle

 ## Data pre-process(python: Pandas, Numpy)